top of page

 Case Study

-Client was a top 10 e-commerce retailer in home improvement market and was launching a new e-commerce portal in the next 6 months.
-The master taxonomy was built first in SkuDB, and SKUs were classified leveraging both autoclassification and working sessions with subject matter experts.
-In parallel, the design and construction of a display taxonomy commenced in SkuDB.
-After hierarchies and product classification were approved by client stakeholders, taxonomists began navigation attribute schema design in SkuDB, including competitive analysis, attribute definitions, controlled value lists, sequencing and metadata authoring.
+Client was a top 10 e-commerce retailer in the home improvement market and was launching a new e-commerce portal in the next 6 months.
+The master taxonomy was built first in SkuDB, and SKUs were classified leveraging both auto-classification and working sessions with subject matter experts.
+In parallel, display taxonomy design commenced in SkuDB.
+After hierarchies and product classification were approved by client stakeholders, taxonomists began navigation attribute schema design in SkuDB, including competitive analysis, attribute definitions, controlled value lists, sequencing and metadata.

 After navigation attributes were approved, existing data was migrated into the new design, including legacy data, manufacturer data, GS1 data, and data gathered from image assets.
-After legacy data migration, an offshore team began data sourcing from manufacturers in order to fill data gaps and improve fill rates.
-The sourcing team leveraged attribute definitions, controlled value lists and supplemental training documentation, and a double entry process was used to increase data accuracy.
-Final data was normalized by taxonomists and then uploaded to a homegrown PIM.
+After legacy data migration, a Sourcing Team began data collection from manufacturers in order to fill data gaps and improve fill rates.
+To ensure data accuracy, attribute definitions, controlled value lists, supplemental training documentation, and a double-key entry process were used.
+Final data was normalized by taxonomists and then uploaded to PIM.

-After data implementation, content from SkuDB was leveraged to stand up a new product data governance program, including style guidelines, a preferred term dictionary, attribute and category definitions, controlled value lists and an issue log.
+After data implementation, a new product data governance program was initiated, including style guidelines, a preferred term dictionary, attribute and category definitions, controlled value lists and an issue log.

 Information Architecture Designed in SkuDB